dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Edmonds–Pruhs protocol (redirect from Edmonds-Pruhs algorithm) possible algorithm for achieving full proportionality when the pieces must be contiguous, and it is the fastest possible deterministic algorithm for achieving
 9 KB (1,568 words) - 02:23, 13 February 2019

-Global illumination (redirect from Global illumination algorithms) name for a group of algorithms used in 3D computer graphics that are meant to add more realistic lighting to 3D scenes.
-Such algorithms take into account
-12 KB (947 words) - 01:17, 1 February 2019

 Lin–Kernighan heuristic (redirect from Lin-Kernighan algorithm) (optimization) Lin, Shen; Kernighan, B. W. (1973).
 "An Effective Heuristic Algorithm for the Traveling-Salesman Problem".
 Operations Research.
 21 (2): 498–516